 9. Wear the Heaviest clothes

-We have all arrived at check-in only to be told that we are 1-2 kg above our allowance, at which point we made the conscious decision to wear as little as possible.
+We all arrived at check-in only to be told that we were 1-2 kg above our allowance, at which point we made the conscious decision to wear as little as possible.
 Make a plan and stay away from the disorder at the airport.

 To avoid having to spend ten minutes trying to untangle your laces each time you want to take them off, make sure they are simple to undo.
 If you want to be comfy after the plane takes off, wear socks so you can take your shoes off.Pro Tip